-Lokrum Island – tranquillity and shade close to Dubrovnik
+Lokrum Island – Beautiful island near Dubrovnik

 Only a 10-minute ferry ride away from the Old Harbor in Dubrovnik, Lokrum Island is a beautiful place with forests full of pines, black ash, holm oaks and olive trees.